peopleware/openapi/resource/search-index.md

 ## General process

-_Services_ are triggered from outside, by a client, to create or update a resource in a given `mode`.
+_Services_ are triggered from outside, by a client, to create or update a resource in a particular `mode`, with a `flowId`.
 After this is done and committed, the service posts a minimal event on the _search topic_ for asynchronous processing.

 The _search topic handler_ picks up the event, and requests the _search document_ for the resource from the originating service.
 This contains the most up-to-date search-relevant information at this time, and contains general data